vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - [ ] Fix Client-Server Replication.
 - [ ] On Weapon Zoom, Crosshair slightly misaligned with fired Projectile.
 - [ ] All Characters' Tap-Jump Acceleration will work as if it was Bunny-hop.
-- [ ] VQ3 Acceleration Gain Detection will be upgraded.
 - [ ] Theres a delay on the next fired Projectile when firing any weapon and immediately switching to another at the same time.
 - [x] ~~Physics Collisions to be added to VQ3 and CPMA Characters as they are on Ragdoll and Noobot_AI.~~
 - [x] ~~When pogo jumping with VQ3 Character, sometimes you'll hear two jump Audio Cues at the same time.~~